HOME SHORT TAKES OUR ESSAYS PODCASTS LINKS ABOUT US CAU Subscribe MTC on Facebook Find us on Twitter

 Writer Purged for Causing Distress

-naomi schaefer riley.jpgTaking note of a posting by Naomi Schaefer Riley, John Rosenberg took a hard look at what passes for cutting-edge scholarship in Black Studies--and wasn't impressed with what he found.
-Rosenberg's post became all the timelier when the Chronicle announced that it had removed Riley from the Brainstorm blog.
+naomi schaefer riley.jpgTaking note of a posting by Naomi Schaefer Riley, John Rosenberg took a hard look at what passes for cutting-edge scholarship in Black Studies–and wasn’t impressed with what he found.
+Rosenberg’s post became all the timelier when the Chronicle announced that it had removed Riley from the Brainstorm blog.

 In an editor's note that could have doubled as a parody of political correctness, Liz McMillen "sincerely apologize[d] for the distress" that publication of Riley's post caused.
 McMillen claimed that Riley's sharply-written but seemingly factually accurate post did not conform to the Chronicle's "journalistic standards," though she elected not to provide an example of how, specifically, the post failed to conform to these standards.
 Perhaps she feared causing further distress to the Chronicle's extremely sensitive reading base.